ICG58/ICG-PROJECT/README.md

-HI GUYS HERE IS THE REPOSITORY, I AND JOSUA MADE THE SAME CHOICE I THINK WE SHOULD WORK NOW ON THIS AND FINSIH UP
+#  CUSTOMER RELATIONSHIP MANAGEMENT DATABASE CUSTOMER

 START
 PROMPT items
-GET
+GET  ItemName
 ItemName=INPUT("Item name:Shampoo, Bangs, Fringes")
-IF ItemName==("Shampoo") THEN
+IF ItemName=("Shampoo") THEN
-          DISPLAY("You have selected Shampoo, it costs NS500") ELSEIF ItemName==("Bangs") THEN
+          DISPLAY("You have selected Shampoo, it costs NS500") ELSE
+    IF ItemName=("Bangs") THEN
-          DISPLAY("You have selected Bangs, it costs NS700") ELSEIF ItemName==("Fringes") THEN
+          DISPLAY("You have selected Bangs, it costs NS700") ELSE
+    IF ItemName=("Fringes") THEN
-          DISPLAY("You have selected Fringes, it costs NS100") ELSE DISPLAY("This Item doesn't exist!")
+          DISPLAY("You have selected Fringes, it costs NS100") ELSE
+     DISPLAY("This Item doesn't exist!")
 ENDIF
 ENDIF
 ENDIF
 END

+PROMPT payement
-GET
+GET payement

-payement=INPUT("How do you want to pay?:Credit Card, Cash") IF payement==stg("Credit card") THEN
+payement=INPUT("How do you want to pay?:Credit Card, Cash") IF payement=stg("Credit card") THEN
                 DISPLAY("Enter your Credit card number") ELSE DISPLAY  (Please feel free to reach our distributors Iscgem Pharmacies Namibia and Pnp Namibia stores") ENDIF
  END

+ PROMPT  Credit_Card_number
- GET Credit_Card_number
+ GET Credit_Card_number, Amount
  DISPLAY("Thanks, enter your Amount")
  GET Amount
  IF Amount=INT(500)
-            DISPLAY("You have bought Shampoo, enter your Home addres") ELSEIF Amount=INT(700)
+            DISPLAY("You have bought Shampoo, enter your Home address") ELSE
+      IF Amount=INT(700)
-            DISPLAY("You have bought Bangs, enter your Home addres") ELSEIF Amount=INT(500)
+            DISPLAY("You have bought Bangs, enter your Home address") ELSE
+        IF Amount=INT(500)
-            DISPLAY("You have bought Fringes, enter your Home addres")
+            DISPLAY("You have bought Fringes")

 ENDIF
 ENDIF
 ENDIF
 END

+INPUT ("your Home address")
 GET address
 DISPLAY ("Thanks for trusting us, your item will be delivered by tomorrow")

- #HUMAN RESOURCE1
- #this is Josua
+   # HUMAN RESOURCE FUNCTION

+ SET Name of employee to ("Josuah")
+INPUT("Enter your name")
+IF name=Josuah

+   DISPLAY("HI josuah, your attendence has been recorded") ELSE
+  DISPLAY("Unknown")

+   ENDIF
+   END

+# SERVICE PORTFOLIO

  START

-PROMPT for sellingPrice,costPrice
+PROMPT  sellingPrice,costPrice
 GET     sellingPrice, costPrice

+ sellingPrice = Buying_Price+ VAT
-IF sellingPrice < costPrice
+ VAT = sellingPrice - costPrice

-THEN write 'loss was made'
-ELSEIF else sellingPrice > costPrice
+IF sellingPrice <= costPrice THEN
+    PRINT("Loss was made")
+ELSE
-THEN difference amount = sellingPrice - costPrice
+   IF sellingPrice => costPrice THEN
-GET difference amount

-Financial return percentage = difference amount ÷ costPrice × 100
+     PRINT("You gain VAT")

 ENDIF
-DISPLAY financial return percentage
+ENDIF
 END

-Desk check
+#Desk check for answer espected

-sellingPrice = N$ 9000
+sellingPrice = 500
-costPrice = N$ 3000
+costPrice =  300
-Deference amount = N$ 6000
+VAT = 200

-Financial return percentage = 200% expect output.
+Financial return percentage = 166% expect output.

 START

-Prompt for sellingPrice
+Prompt for sellingPrice, cost_price,VAT
+READ sellingPrice =  500,costPrice =  300

-sellingPrice = N$ 9000
+sellingPrice = 300+200
-Prompt for costPrice
-costPrice = N$ 3000
-5 If sellingPrice < costPrice then write 'loss was made' If else sellingPrice > costPrice then difference amount = N$ 9000 - N$ 3000 Get difference amount = N$ 6000
+ IF sellingPrice <= 300 THEN
+   PRINT("Loss was made")
+ELSE
+    IF  sellingPrice => 300 THEN

+    PRINT("You gain N$200")

-Financial return percentage = N$ 6000 ÷ N$ 3000 × 100
+Financial return percentage =  500 ÷  300 × 100
 End if
-Display financial return percentage = 200%
+Display financial
+PRINT ("percentage=166%)
 END

-PROMPT product

-Get ItemName=array(Shampoo, ),(Fringes),(Bangs)

-DOWHILE( ItemName=0to2)

-IF products are >= 35 THEN

-Execute'PRODUCT SHOULD BE TRANSPORTED TO DESTINATION' ELSE
-Execute 'THE AMOUNT OF PRODUCT YOU SELECTED DOES NOT MEET THE MINIMUM VALUE,PLEASE WAIT TILL IT DOES' ELSE
-Execute'ERROR,PLEASE TRY AGAIN LATER'
-ENDIF
-STOP

-Write a program to calculate the store values and include the VAT START
-Enter num
-For e = 1 to num DO
-Enter item(e)
-Enter price
-Enter Bprice
-Enter code
-IF code = 1 THEN
-Sprice(e)= Bprice * 2.00 * 1.05
-ELSE
-Sprice(e)= Bprice * 1.00
-endif
-ENDFOR
-For e = 1 to num DO
-Print item(e)
-ENDFOR
-STOP
+SET Name of employee to ("Josuah")
+INPUT("Enter your name")
+IF name=Josuah

+   DISPLAY("HI josuah, your attendence has been recorded")